edgedb/edgedb/docs/datamodel/indexes.rst

     }

-By indexing on ``User.name``, queries that filter by the ``name`` property will be faster, as the database can lookup a name in the index instead of scanning through all Users sequentially.
+By indexing on ``User.name``, queries that filter by the ``name`` property will be faster, as the database can look up a name in the index instead of scanning through all Users sequentially.

 Index on an expression